 443S.
-STUDIES IN MUSIC LITERATURE Specialized studies in various genres of music literature, such as choral, keyboard, operatic, art song, musical theatre, and symphonic literatur Offered on demand.
+STUDIES IN MUSIC LITERATURE Specialized studies in various genres of music literature, such as choral, keyboard, operatic, art song, musical theatre, and symphonic literature Offered on demand.
 May be repeated for credit with a different topic.
 HUMANITIES FOUNDATION 449.
 VOCAL PEDAGOGY Prerequisite: 200-level applied study, or permission of the instructor.
-A study of vocal production, with emphasis on preparation for the stude to teach private voice lessons.
+A study of vocal production, with emphasis on preparation for the studen to teach private voice lessons.
 Participants will be assigned a voice student during the semester, who they will teach under periodic supervision.
 On demand.
-460. SACRED MUSIC II: CHURCH MUSIC MANAGEMENT Designed to provide students with a working knowledge of Church Music Management as well as various issues ranging from Sacred Chor Literature, Public Worship (symbolism and space), Liturgical Practice, and Management.
-The class also includes practical application ar observation of church music programs in the local area Alternate years.
+460. SACRED MUSIC II: CHURCH MUSIC MANAGEMENT Designed to provide students with a working knowledge of Church Music Management as well as various issues ranging from Sacred Chora Literature, Public Worship (symbolism and space), Liturgical Practice, and Management.
+The class also includes practical application and observation of church music programs in the local area Alternate years.
 471. SENIOR SEMINAR 481.
 RECITAL Prerequisite: Permission of instructor.
 Preparation and performance of a public recital.
 May be repeated for credit.
 491-496.
 INDEPENDENT STUDY IN MUSIC Prerequisite: Junior or senior status.
 Open to music majors with junior or senior standing.
-A special project in analysis, research, or an applie area will be designed by the student and a faculty advisor.
+A special project in analysis, research, or an applier area will be designed by the student and a faculty advisor.
 This project will then be submitted to the music faculty for approval.
-Regular ar periodical evaluation will be made by the supervising faculty member and the results of the independent study will be presented in the form a paper, an original composition, or a public performance.
+Regular an periodical evaluation will be made by the supervising faculty member and the results of the independent study will be presented in the form of a paper, an original composition, or a public performance.
 May be repeated for credit.
 On demand.
 APPLIED MUSIC: Private Instruction (All students must pass a Sophomore Assessment before taking upper-level applied lessons).
-140. APPLIED MUSIC FOR NON-MUSIC MAJORS 170, 270, 370,470.
-APPLIED MUSIC FOR BA IN MUSIC 180, 280, 380, 480.
+140. APPLIED MUSIC FOR NON-MUSIC MAJORS Half-hour lesson weekly with minimum of three and 1/2 hours practice a week.
+May be repeated for additional credit.
+HUMANITIES PERFORMANCE 170, 270, 370,470.
+APPLIED MUSIC FOR BA IN MUSIC1-1 Half-hour lesson weekly with minimum of three and 1/2 hours practice a week.
+BA students must perform once each semester on student Recital Hour.
+May be repeated for additional credit.
+HUMANITIES PERFORMANCE 180, 280, 380, 480.
 APPLIED MUSIC FOR CONCENTRATION IN PERFORMANCE OR COMPOSITION ENSEMBLES: HUMANITIES PERFORMANCE Ensemble courses may be taken for credit or non-credit; however, credit for ensembles does not count toward any major.
-Only 8 hours activity courses may count toward the hours for graduation.
-153. CENTENARY CHOIR 154.
-CAMERATA0- This group sings the great choral chamber literature from all periods of music history.
-Public concerts each semester.
-Non-music majo welcome.
-Audition required.
-156. HURLEY ORCHESTRA0- School of Music instrumental ensemble which performs in collaboration with the Centenary Youth Orchestra in chamber music repertoire f strings, woodwinds and brass as well as larger orchestral music.
+Only 8 hours of activity courses may count toward the hours for graduation.
+153. CENTENARY CHOIR The Centenary Choir performs a wide variety of choral literature and makes many public performances.
 Non-music majors welcome.
+Audition required 154.
+CAMERATA 156.
+HURLEY ORCHESTRA School of Music instrumental ensemble which performs in collaboration with the Centenary Youth Orchestra in chamber music repertoire fo strings, woodwinds and brass as well as larger orchestral music.
+Non-music majors welcome.
 Audition required.
-157. SINGERS' PERFORMANCE WORKSHOP0- A performance experience which emphasizes training in stage movement and acting for singers.
-Literature may include opera, operetta, musical theatre.
+157. SINGERS' PERFORMANCE WORKSHOP0-1 A performance experience which emphasizes training in stage movement and acting for singers.
+Literature may include opera, operetta, o musical theatre.
 Non-music majors welcome.
 Audition required.
-158. COLLABORATIVE PIANO Prerequisites: MUS 111-112, or permission of instructor.
+158. COLLABORATIVE PIANO0-1 Prerequisites: MUS 111-112, or permission of instructor.
 The study of the art of vocal and instrumental collaboration.
-This class will also cov the fundamentals of advanced sight reading, harmonization, transposition, improvisation, score reading, figured bass, and ensemble playin Non-music majors welcome.
+This class will also cove the fundamentals of advanced sight reading, harmonization, transposition, improvisation, score reading, figured bass, and ensemble playing Non-music majors welcome.
 Audition required.
-160. CHAMBER ENSEMBLES Small instrumental or vocal ensembles, such as percussion, brass, string, or improvisatory ensembles.Non-music majors welcom
+160. CHAMBER ENSEMBLES0-1 Small instrumental or vocal ensembles, such as percussion, brass, string, or improvisatory ensembles.
+Non-music majors welcome Audition required.